 The DMC has been requested to determine if, in their view, the randomised comparisons in the study have provided evidence on mortality that is strong enough (with a range of uncertainty around the results that is narrow enough) to affect national and global treatment strategies.
+Hence, multiple reviews by the Data Monitoring Committee have no material impact on the final analysis.
 In such a circumstance, the DMC will inform the TSC who will make the results available to the public and amend the trial arms accordingly.